Get notified when this car becomes available. Sign Up.

 Twelve body colors are available and two-tone paint schemes can be specified.
 Bi-xenon headlights are standard.
 The Type 57 is 225.3 inches long overall, has a 133.5-inch wheelbase and rides on 19-inch tires.
 A standard power-closing feature pulls the door shut from the first detent position.

-The new Type 57 S gets a firmer suspension, a modified front end and 20-inch wheels.
+The Type 57 S gets a firmer suspension, a modified front end and 20-inch wheels.

 As many as 100 items inside the Maybach are trimmed in exotic woods.
-Available accessories include a luggage set, a sterling silver champagne goblet, a humidor, a golf bag and a fluffy travel rug.
+Available accessories include a luggage set, a sterling silver champagne goblet, a humidor and a golf bag, among other amenities.
 Buyers can choose from six Grand Nappa leather colors and three types of wood.
 All four seats are heated, and active seat ventilation is available.
+The Business Package, which added wireless internet and other corner-office features, has been dropped.

 Occupants can luxuriate in reclining rear seats.
 A television with a 9.5-inch TFT flat screen includes a DVD player.
 Interior features include four-zone climate control with two air-conditioning units, a refrigerated compartment, a cordless phone with two handsets and a 21-speaker Bose Dolby sound system.
 Each sedan also has Mercedes’ Tele Aid emergency communication system and Comand integrated control system.
 Piano lacquer finish and carbon fiber elements decorate the interior of the Type 57 S sedan.